Perovskite (structure): Minerals

+Aside from perovskite itself, some perovskite minerals include loparite and bridgmanite.
+Bridgmanite is a silicate with the chemical formula (Mg,Fe)SiO3.
+It is the most common mineral in the Earth's mantle.
+At high pressures associated with the deeper mantel, the Si sites feature octahedral units.

-At the high pressure conditions of the Earth's lower mantle, the pyroxene enstatite, MgSiO3, transforms into a denser perovskite-structured polymorph; this phase may be the most common mineral in the Earth.
+At the high pressure conditions of the Earth's lower mantle, the pyroxene enstatite, MgSiO3, which otherwise has tetrahedral Si sites, transforms into a denser perovskite-structured polymorph; this phase may be the most common mineral in the Earth.
 This phase has the orthorhombically distorted perovskite structure (GdFeO3-type structure) that is stable at pressures from ~24 GPa to ~110 GPa.
 However, it cannot be transported from depths of several hundred km to the Earth's surface without transforming back into less dense materials.
 At higher pressures, MgSiO3 perovskite, commonly known as silicate perovskite, transforms to post-perovskite.